Are you a private landlord or agent who rents out private property?

 If a property is caught by the scheme, it will need to be licensed and the appropriate form provided by the local authority online must be completed.
 These schemes are constantly being introduced and updated regularly.
 Those with large property portfolios must be extra vigilant and ensure that the requisite licence is obtained.

-Who can apply for the licence?
+Who can apply for the licence in selective licensing?

-What are the requirements?
+What are the requirements for selective licensing?

 There are no national minimum licence requirements under the scheme but a number of existing legal requirements apply:

-• Gas, electrical and EPC certificates.
+- Gas, electrical and EPC certificates.

-• Working smoke and carbon monoxide alarms as required by the Smoke and Carbon Monoxide Alarm (England) Regulations 2015.
+- Working smoke and carbon monoxide alarms as required by the Smoke and Carbon Monoxide Alarm (England) Regulations 2015.

-• Any furnishings supplied as part of the tenancy must be compliant with the Furnishings and Fire Safety Regulations.
+- Any furnishings supplied as part of the tenancy must be compliant with the Furnishings and Fire Safety Regulations.

-• Properties must be free from Category One hazards under the Housing Act 2004 Housing Health and Safety Rating System.
+- Properties must be free from Category One hazards under the Housing Act 2004 Housing Health and Safety Rating System.
 There are 29 categories to comply with which cover issues including damp and mould growth, excessive cold and/or heat, water supply and accidents, such as falls on stairs or steps.

 Not all Councils will inspect properties before the licence is issued.
 The property is prioritised for inspection based on risk so properties managed by accredited property owners/agents will clearly have a lower priority.
 Accredited agents with large portfolios will potentially be inspected and audited annually.

-How long does the licence last?
+How long does the licence last for selective licensing?

 Once the licence is obtained it lasts for up to 5 years.
 If applications are incomplete, then the licence can be granted for a lesser period.

-Prior to the expiry of the licence the agents and/or landlord needs to check with the local authority to ascertain if the scheme has been renewed or replaced by another scheme in the area.
+Prior to the expiry of the licence the agents and/or landlord need to check with the local authority to ascertain if the scheme has been renewed or replaced by another scheme in the area.
 In this situation, a fresh renewal application must be submitted prior to the expiry date of the licence.

-Penalties for not having a selective licence
+Penalties for not having selective licensing

 A period of 28 days is permitted to secure a selective licence.
 Failure to do so could result in a financial penalty of up to £30,000 from the local authority or an unlimited fine from the court upon conviction.
 More severe sanctions can, however, apply.

-What is a Rent Repayment Order?
+What is a Rent Repayment Order for selective licensing?

 Another consideration to be aware of is the growing number of Rent Repayment Orders (RRO) that require landlords to repay up to 12 months’ rent to the local authority or to the tenant.
 There has been a lot of recent press coverage on selective licensing which has raised awareness.
 As a result, local authorities are increasing their enforcement efforts.

-The offender could also be listed on the database of “rogue landlords and property agents.
+The offender could also be listed on the database of “rogue landlords and property agents“.

-More importantly, for landlords who wish to recover possession on expiry or termination of an assured shorthold tenancy, they will be prevented from serving the occupier with a Notice requiring possession pursuant to Section 21 of the Housing Act 1988.
+More importantly, landlords who wish to recover possession on expiry or termination of an assured shorthold tenancy, will be prevented from serving the occupier with a Notice requiring possession pursuant to Section 21 of the Housing Act 1988.

 Exemptions from selective licensing requirements